2023 Best Value Trade School Schools in North Carolina

 Learn more about these excellent schools below:

-Our analysis found McDowell Technical Community College to be the best value school for trade school students in North Carolina.
-Located in Marion, North Carolina, the small public school handed out 342 degrees in 2021-2022.
+Our 2023 rankings named McDowell Technical Community College the best value school in North Carolina for trade school students working on their degree.
+This small public school is located in Marion, North Carolina, and it awarded 342 degrees in 2021-2022.

 Out-of-state tuition fees for undergraduate students at McDowell Technical Community College are $6,566 per year.